tsweet77/intention-repeater/README.md

 Hello All,

 This is the Intention Repeater program.
-It takes your intention, and repeats it thousands or even over a million times per second in computer memory.
-When you repeat things, it programs the Quantum Field to affect change.
-Computers are no different.
+It takes your intention, and repeats it up to 1+ million times per second in computer memory.
+It works with what's called a Servitor (programmed energy) 2000+ hours/20 years in development.

 I placed this into open source in order that it might be developed and improved upon.